Submission is now open! See details below.

-Texts should be in English, and should not exceed 1500 words excluding references.
-They should be submitted in a Word-compatible format and should adhere to the proceedings template.
+Texts should be in English, and must be 1500 words or less (not including footnotes and references).
+They should be submitted in Word or in a Word-compatible format (no PDFs).
+All texts should adhere carefully to the style sheet and format provided in the proceedings template.
+(Copying your text into the template format will ensure camera-readiness.)
 Images may be included.
 All paragraphs must be separated with a line break.

 All contributions should be submitted in English.
 Contributors are responsible for the quality of their English; either British or American English may be used, but usage must be consistent within each text.

-Contributions to the ICED proceedings (from presenters accepted for ICED 2020 only) will reflect the abstract originally submitted and address one or more of the following sub-themes:
+Contributions to the ICED proceedings will reflect the abstract originally submitted and address one or more of the following sub-themes:

 Diversity and the future-ready graduate